-Author has written 9 stories for Harry Potter, Twilight, Lord of the Rings, Percy Jackson and the Olympians, and Addams Family.
+Author has written 12 stories for Harry Potter, Twilight, Lord of the Rings, Percy Jackson and the Olympians, Addams Family, and Sherlock.

-Call me Noose.
+Hey, I'm Val!
 I'm a stickler for spelling, punctuation, and all those other hoity-toity things.
-If I review your story, it's either to praise you to high heavens or give you blunt criticism.
-I like like the smell of honeysuckle and jack-fruit, the squishy feel of sinking into sand, blowing bubbles, the smell of burning paper, and hedgehog-shaped pencil-sharpeners.
+I like the smell of honeysuckle and jack-fruit; the squishy feel of sinking into sand; blowing bubbles; the smell of burning paper; and hedgehog-shaped pencil-sharpeners.

-I'm the sort of person that loves something and then try to make it better; this is why I do fanfiction, I love the original story so much, I'll sit and think of all the ways it could be made even more interesting to me.
-I do this for fanfics by other authors as well.
-I don't appreciate being accused of plagarism, especially when I have it clearly stated that my stories are based off other fics and WILL contain recognizable content.
+I'm the sort of person that loves a thing and ends up trying to make it better; this is why I do fanfiction, I love the original story so much, I'll sit and think of all the ways it could be made even more interesting to me.
+I do this for fanfics by other authors as well, though I keep those mostly to myself.
+I don't appreciate being accused of plagiarism, especially when I have it clearly stated that my stories are based off other fics and WILL contain recognizable content.
 It's stated clearly in the summaries and the disclaimers as well; it is NOT my fault if you are apparently too illiterate to even understand a story blurb.

 "Why do you make Harry a girl if you won't put her in a relationship?"